Moving Aggregate Modified Autoregressive Copula-Based Time Series Models (MAGMAR-Copulas)

 Hence, the joint distribution is specified by a marginal distribution $F_X$ and the copula $C$.
-Note that the copula is the joint distribution of the probability-integral transformed random variables $U_t := F_X(X_t)$ and $U_{t-1} := F_X(X_{t-1})$.
-The copula may be parametrized by dependence parameter(s) $\phi$, so $C = C_{\phi}$.
-We introduce this notation to emphasize the analogy to the linear AR model and later on, in Sect.~\ref{ProposedModel} to the linear ARMA model.
-Then, analogous to the linear AR model, the Markov($1$) model can be formulated in a time series model equation as
+Note that the copula is the joint distribution of the probability-integral transformed random variables $U_t := F_X(X_t)$ \SPP{to} $U_{t-p} := F_X(X_{t-p})$.
+The copula may be parametrized by dependence parameter(s) $\phi$, so \SPP{we write $C = C_{\phi}$}.
+We introduce this notation to emphasize the analogy to the linear AR model and later on, in Sect.~\ref{Section:MAGMAR} to the linear ARMA model.
+Then, analogous to the linear AR model, \SPP{the Markov($p$) model can be formulated in \SPP{terms of a updating equation} as}

-We note that this or similar formulations are also used in other works under different names such as 'updating equation' in \cite{mcneil2022time} or in descriptions on how to sample from copulas in \cite{aas2009pair}.
-The calculation of the new realization, $x_t$, amounts to first sampling a realization from a uniform distribution, $w_t$ and then quantile transforming $w_t$ with the conditional copula obtaining $U_t := C_{\phi}^{-1}[w_t|F_X(X_{t-1})]$.
-Last, $U_t$ is again quantile transformed with the marginal distribution quantile function $F_X^{-1}$.
-Using this procedure, it is guaranteed that the dependence structure of $X_t$ and $X_{t-1}$ is given by $C_{\phi}$ and that the marginal distribution is given by $F_X$.
-This model can be regarded as a generalization of the gaussian AR(1)-model.
-This can be seen by choosing $C_{\phi}$ as the bivariate normal copula $C[u_1, u_2] = \Phi_{\phi}(\varphi^{-1}(u_1), \varphi^{-1}(u_2))$ (see e.g. \cite{joe2014dependence} for details about the normal copula or Sect.~\ref{Methods:Copulas}) and the marginal distribution $F_X$ as the standard normal distribution.
-Although this is a well known fact in the literature, see e.g. \cite{chen2006estimation} or \cite{smith2010modeling}, we give the derivation in Appendix \ref{App:RecoveringARMA} for completeness.
+\SPP{where $C_{\phi}^{-1}$ is the conditional quantile function corresponding to the copula $C_{\phi}$.
+Formally $C_{\phi}^{-1}[x|u_1,\hdots,u_p]$ is the solution to $C_{\phi}[x|u_1,\hdots,u_p] = x$.} We note that this or similar formulations are also used in other works under different names such as 'updating equation' in \cite{mcneil2022time} or in descriptions on how to sample from copulas in \cite{aas2009pair}.
+This model can be regarded as a generalization of the Gaussian AR$(p)$-model.
+This can be seen by choosing $C_{\phi}$ as the normal copula and the marginal distribution $F_X$ as the standard normal distribution.
+Although this is a well-known fact in the literature, see e.g. \cite{chen2006estimation} or \cite{smith2010modeling}, we give the derivation for $p=1$ in \ref{App:Subsection:Proof:Related models} for completeness.
 In the following only the pseudo-observation time series, $\{U_t\}_{t = 1}^T, \ U_t := F_X(X_t)$, is considered.
-The actual time series can be recovered by quantile transforming every pseudo-obersvation by $F_X^{-1}$.
-The dynamics of the time series are solely determined by the relation between the pseudo-observations.
-The model equation of the pseudo-observations is given as,
+The actual time series can be recovered by quantile transforming every pseudo-observation by $F_X^{-1}$.
+The dynamics of the time series are solely determined by the relation between the pseudo-observations. \SPP{The model equation of the pseudo-observations is given as,}